 Students will not be allowed to retake the RISE test within a 10-year period.
 The results of the test will place students into gateway math and English with or without a co-requisite or into a transition course.
-Mastery of the transition course will allow students to achieve levels.
+Mastery of the transition course will allow students to achieve levels that will allow them to take gateway courses.
+Note: